What is guerrilla marketing?

 Definition Of Guerrilla Marketing

-When it comes to product promotion, guerrilla marketing is a strategy that relies on unconventional and surprising approaches to create campaigns that are both memorable and impactful.
+When it comes to product promotion for brand recognition, guerrilla marketing is a strategy that relies on unconventional and surprising approaches to create campaigns that are both memorable and impactful.
 Cutting through the clutter of marketing messages in a world full of them may be challenging for any company.
 Guerrilla marketing is one way for a corporation to challenge the status quo by doing things differently from usual.

 In addition, guerilla marketing efforts are often less expensive than traditional marketing campaigns, albeit they require a more grassroots approach than traditional marketing campaigns.
 While guerrilla marketing can be highly profitable, there is a risk involved.
 That risk is that the general public or local authorities will not receive it well.
 In one case, Smirnoff was fined thousands of dollars after the UK government deemed its pop-up, spray-painted marketing message to be “vandalism.”
 Getting your campaign’s launch plan precisely right before releasing it is essential.

 The phrase “guerrilla marketing” was coined by author Jay Conrad Levinson in 1984, but you can trace its roots back to military history.
 “Guerrilla warfare” refers to the tactics adopted by smaller, less well-funded armed units, such as those in Cuba in the 1950s and 1960s, who were forced to be crafty due to a lack of resources.